 - Don’t be discouraged if a child rejects a food at first.

 - Reintroduce foods in a few days to a couple of months.
 Baby may surprise you with a new love for the “new” food!

 - For infants with a history of strong allergic reactions, apply new food to the cheek first and wait 20 minutes to see if cheek reddens.
 If the cheek is not red, apply food to infant’s lips; if still no reaction, give a ½ teaspoon or less of the food and observe over 4 hours for reactions.
-If no allergy symptoms, then give 1 teaspoon of food and increase serving by 1 teaspoon every 4 hours.
+Still no symptoms?
+Then give 1 teaspoon of food and increase serving by 1 teaspoon every 4 hours.

 Unfortunately, most people assume it is normal for babies to have digestive difficulties.
 In fact, because our children’s’ digestive systems develop greatly in their first few years, many discomforts and troubles can be avoided simply by delaying the introduction of certain foods.

 An infant’s digestive system is too immature to digest most solid foods.
 The digestive lining (wall of the intestinal tract) is highly permeable to large molecules of food in the early months of life.

 Most food sensitization occurs during baby’s first year.
 Gradual maturation occurs over their first 3-4 years, which is why children under 5 are particularly vulnerable to food allergies.